Cyprus: Offshore Business Sectors

 - International Unit Trust Scheme (IUTS)

 - lnternational Investment Limited Partnership (IILP)

-All four legal types of Schemes, can either be of limited or unlimited duration.
+All four legal types of scheme can be of either limited or unlimited duration.
 See Cyprus Law of Offshore for details of Cypriot collective investment scheme rules.